The start of each GunSmoke season will be marked with mayor elections.

 While official election season is at the beginning of each season if enough residents of a town are unhappy with their current mayor an election can be called with a majority vote.
 This means if more than half of a town’s residents register a vote of no confidence in their current mayor an election will be triggered.
 Once we receive one vote of no confidence there will be an IC announcement that a vote of no confidence has been received and this will trigger a period of one week for other votes to be submitted.
 After this period the votes will be discarded and it will require a new vote of no confidence to start the process again.

-Residents register a vote of no confidence by sending a wire to a Federal Banker, if/when enough votes have been received to trigger an election this will be announced in IC Announcements.
+Residents register a vote of no confidence by coming to the Federal Bank, if/when enough votes have been received to trigger an election this will be announced in IC Announcements.
 There will then be a period of 48hrs for residents to put themselves forward as mayoral candidates.
 We will only allow 2 votes of no confidence per person, per season.

 Votes of no confidence can only be registered by citizens with at least 8hrs of weekly play time in the previous two weeks to registering their vote.
 The overall count of eligible citizens will be the number considered during the voting, for example if a large town only has 14 citizens that meet the 8hrs weekly play time requirement the 50% of votes required to trigger the election will be 50% of 14, not 50% of the entire number of citizens.